Validity and Power of Heavy-Tailed Combination Tests under Asymptotic Dependence: Heavy-Tailed Combination Test

 \begin{exmp}[Truncated Cauchy combination test] The Cauchy combination test was originally proposed by \citet{liu2020cauchy}.
 It constructs a combined test statistic

 The corresponding p-value is then computed by approximating the distribution of $T$ with a standard Cauchy distribution:

-Here, the transformation function $F$ is the cumulative distribution function of the standard Cauchy distribution, whose survival function is $\overline{F}(x) = 1/2 - (\arctan x)/\pi$ and quantile function is $Q_F(x)=\tan[\pi(x-1/2)]$.
+Here, the transformation function $F$ is the cumulative distribution function of the standard Cauchy distribution, whose survival function is $\overline{F}_\mathrm{C}(x) = 1/2 - (\arctan x)/\pi$ and quantile function is $Q_{F_\mathrm{C}}(x)=\tan[\pi(x-1/2)]$.
 The transformation parameter is $\gamma = 1$ and the weights $\omega_i = 1$.

 Since the support of the Cauchy distribution is unbounded, the test can be inefficient when some base p-values are exactly equal to 1, as this leads to infinite transformed values.
 To address this, researchers have proposed variants of the test based on truncated or half-Cauchy distributions \citep{fang2023heavy, gui2023aggregating, liu2025heavily}.
+In particular, the truncated Cauchy distribution with truncation level $q \in (0, 1)$ has CDF $F_{\mathrm{tC}}(x) = (F_{\mathrm{C}}(x) - q)/(1 - q) \text{ for } x \geq Q_{F_{\mathrm{C}}}(q)$, which truncates the standard Cauchy distribution below its $q$-th quantile and belongs to $\mathscr{R}_{-1}^*$.
+Heavy-tailed combination tests using this transformation were proposed and studied in \cite{gui2023aggregating}.
 Adjusted versions of the truncated/half-Cauchy combination test have also been introduced \citep{fang2023heavy, liu2025heavily} to ensure validity under mutual independence of the p-values.

 \end{exmp}

 \begin{exmp}[Harmonic mean p-values] The harmonic mean p-value (HMP, \citet{wilson2019harmonic}) is defined as

 This is a special case of the heavy-tailed combination test, where the transformation function $F$ is the CDF of the standard Pareto distribution with survival function $\overline{F}(x) = x^{-\gamma}$ for $\gamma = 1$.
 The support of this distribution is $[1, \infty)$.
 In this case, equal weights $\omega_i = 1$ are assigned to all $i$ and the transformed statistics are $X_i = 1/P_i$.
 An adjusted version of the HMP was also proposed by \citet{wilson2019harmonic} to ensure validity under the assumption of mutual independence among p-values and large $n$. \end{exmp}